Perinatal Psychiatry NIMHANS

 [“A Multi-Component Intervention to reduce home exposure to Second Hand Smoke (SHS) during pregnancy and postnatal period” under the UK-India Global Research Partnership (GRP programme with Indian and UK Investigators]

-Name of Principal Investigator:
+PI Name of Principal Investigator:

 Dr. Prabha S Chandra (PI from India) Professor Dept. of Psychiatry National Institute of Mental Health & Neurosciences